-Figure 4.6 indicates in 2006 median household income in the County as a percent of median home sale price was 35.9%, higher than all neighboring Counties.
-Figure 4.6 also indicates that median household income in the Town as a percent of median home sale price was 27.5% in 2000, lower than the County's in 2006.
+Figure 4.6 indicates that in 2006 median household income in the County, as a percent of median home sale price, was 35.9%, higher than all neighboring Counties.
+Figure 4.6 also indicates that median household income in the Town, as a percent of median home sale price was 45.4% in 2000, approximately 9.5% higher than the County in 2006.

-Figure 4.7 also displays housing affordability in the Town in 2000.
-Figure 4.7 displays monthly homeowner costs and rent (gross) as a percent of household income for specified households in the Town in 2000.
+Figure 4.7 also displays housing affordability in the Town in 2000 identifying monthly homeowner costs and rent (gross) as a percent of household income for specified households in the Town.